groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Enter password during SSH configuration](en/init10.png)

-By default, the DSAS password is __dSa02021DSAS__ but the first time you Use the administration interface you will be forced to change this password.
+By default, the DSAS password is __dSa02021DSAS__ but the first time you use the administration interface you will be forced to change this password.

 This is the last step of the initial setup on the console.
 The second